Tiits/microcoleus-project/README.md

 For technical issues:
 1. Check existing documentation in `notebooks/`
-2. Review `LOGBOOK.md` for known issues
-3. Open an issue on GitHub
+2. Open an issue on GitHub

 ---